The Samsung Galaxy Watch Active 2 smartwatch launched back in 2019, and it's still a hugely significant part of the Galaxy Watch range.

 We really didn't like the battery life on the first Active.
 It was around a day and half β maybe two, at a push, if you put the power saving mode into use.

-In our experience, though, it's more likely to max out at two days.
+In our experience the battery life will max out at two days.
 And again, you'll need to lean on that power saving mode to make that happen.
 There's also a Watch Only mode that will push things further, but will inevitably restrict the features you can make use of.

 In terms of charging, it's the same little charging puck that the back of the watch will magnetically clip into place to power up.
 It'll take about 1.5-2 hours to fully charge up from 0-100%.
 So, not exactly rapid, but pretty much in line with other smartwatches.